Estimated reading time: 13 minutes

 Resist pointing out what you believe are inadequacies in your partner’s behaviours or how they manage their responsibilities.
 Calm yourself down first, thank your partner for doing the job and then arrange a suitable time when both of you can have an honest discussion about your different approaches to tasks.
 Work towards negotiating acceptable differences in your methods and remember that this will be an ongoing process.
 You can always renegotiate if something’s not working for either one of you.

-Habit #2: Your Partner Needs Managing
+Habit #2: Managing Your Partner

 Relationship experts keep repeating the message (yawn) that teamwork and sharing of power is important, but the bottom line is that the only important thing is you maintaining control.
 Relationships are all about power and control, and if your partner is glum about that, well, it hurts you more than it hurts them.